Best Mattress For Sufferers Of Acid Reflux

 1. Change Your Lifestyle

 Counting sheep may not be the ideal method in this case.
-Certain lifestyle changes, diet modification, and routine exercise can help you decrease chances of experiencing acid reflux and therefore improving the quality of sleep.
+Certain lifestyle changes, diet modification, and routine exercise can help you decrease chances of experiencing acid reflux and therefore improve the quality of sleep.

 - Sleep therapists and GI specialists recommend eating more frequently but in smaller bite-sized portions.